 \item[$n = 3$:] This case was the first to be described~\cite{Recillas}.
 Given an \'etale double cover $p:\tC\to C$ of a trigonal curve, the trigonal construction produces a tetragonal curve $D$ (the double cover $\tD\to D$ being split), which is \emph{generic} in the sense that the tetragonal map has no fibers with ramification profile $(4)$ or $(2,2)$.
 This construction can be reversed, and the Prym variety $\Prym(\tC/C)$ is isomorphic to the Jacobian $\Jac(D)$.
 The Prym variety $\Prym(\tC/C)$ is also principally polarized when $p$ is ramified at two points, and the ramified trigonal construction was described by Dalalyan in~\cite{dalalyan79} and~\cite{dalalyan84}, and was recently rediscovered in~\cite{lange2019trigonal}.

 \item[$n = 4$:] This is the general construction, from which the other two may be derived (see~\cite{Donagi_anouncement} and~\cite{Donagi_tetragonal}).
 Given an \'etale double cover $p:\tC\to C$ of a generic tetragonal curve, we obtain two more such double covers $\tC'\to C'$ and $\tC''\to C''$, and the Prym varieties $\Prym(\tC/C)$, $\Prym(\tC'/C')$, and $\Prym(\tC''/C'')$ are isomorphic.
-This implies that the Prym--Torelli map is never injective, and Donagi conjectures in~\cite{Donagi_tetragonal} that the tetragonal construction fully accounts for the non-injectivity of the Prym--Torelli map in $g\geq 7$.

 \end{enumerate}